Skip to main content

 IF statements

-An IF statement lets you say: "If this condition is true, output this":
+An IF statement lets you say: "If this condition is true, output this".

-1. Type the condition (what to check).
-For example:
+1. Type the condition (what to check):

-{{#if attributes_exampleDesignNameField}}
+{{#if attributes_exampleDesignName}}

-The Name is: {{attributes_exampleDesignNameField}}
+The Name is: {{attributes_exampleDesignName}}

 3. Type {{/if}} to close the statement.

-If the NameField attribute has data, output 'The Name is: NameField'.
+If the Name attribute has data, output 'The Name is: Name'.

 IF example